Analysis | Central Bank Independence

 • Bloomberg QuickTakes on why South Africa’s central bank came under fire and the Turkish lira’s woes.

-To contact the author of this QuickTake: Christopher Cannon in New York at ccannon17@bloomberg.net
+To contact the author of this QuickTake: Christopher Condon in Washington at ccondon4@bloomberg.net

 To contact the editor responsible for this QuickTake: Anne Cronin at acronin14@bloomberg.net